What’s at Stake - Fight for Families

 What’s at Stake

 In June 2022, the U.S. Supreme Court’s ruling in Dobbs v.
 Jackson Women’s Health Organization overturned a nearly 50-year precedent set by Roe v.
 Wade which guaranteed every person’s right to access abortion.
 The ruling has sparked a litany of changes in state laws across the nation, and without the federal protection of Roe v.
 Wade, reproductive health is now in the hands of state lawmakers.
-The Dobbs decision and related state actions in its wake have the potential to severely limit the ability to provide high-quality, patient-centered fertility care.
+As we saw in Alabama, the Dobbs decision and related state actions in its wake have the potential to severely limit the ability to provide high-quality, patient-centered fertility care.

 Protection for All